Moving Between Languages

 In general the tendency was not to find only and one equal word that stand for the English word but instead to build a cloud of meaning referred to by several wording.
 The idea is through a system of nuance we can be flexible in the use of the words depending the context.

 The milieu of use and practice is very important in the Tunisian languages/dialect.
 It has several influences and background.
 We can talk about Amazigh roots and Arabic as base of use, but as well about the French, Italian, Spanish and Turkish influences and nowadays English.
-And of course, depending when/where and who is speaking different words can be used to express different ´t meaning but it will always Tunisian. (need an example)
+And of course, depending on the context and the speaker different words can be used to express different meanings but it will always Tunisian. (need an example)

 Another consideration to be made as well is that the dialect is updating itself continuously by adding and subtracting words by the forces of use and as well by changing and transforming the forms and meaning of the words (need an example).
 Therefore, we observe continuously the raise (becoming hip) of slangy and colloquial wording coming from urban or rural context. (need a reference)